NKRI-OS/flipper-reverse-image-search/README.md

 It can run in "production mode" if you trigger the "prod" profile (there are several ways to trigger a Spring profile, for example you can add -Dspring.profiles.active=prod to your JAVA_OPTS when running your server).

 *./target/flipper-0.0.1-SNAPSHOT.war* file is an executable WAR file (see next section to run it).
 It can also be deployed on an application server, but as it includes the Tomcat runtime libs, you will probably get some warnings.
 Use *target/flipper-0.0.1-SNAPSHOT.war.original* for your application server.

 Read more info about production package in JHipster page, in [production section](http://jhipster.github.io/production.html)

 Thanks
 ------

-- to Óscar Pedreira Fernández for their help and advice in carrying out this work.
+- Óscar Pedreira Fernández for their help and advice in carrying out.
+- Apache Lucene and Solr developers.
-- to Mathias Lux and Oge Marques for the library [Lire](http://www.lire-project.net/).
+- Mathias Lux and Oge Marques and other developers  for share the library [Lire](http://www.lire-project.net/).
-- to all Apache Lucene and Solr developers.
-- to all Cassandra developers.
+- Cassandra developers, Planet Cassandra and DataStax.
-- to [Julien Dubois](https://github.com/jdubois) and all [JHipster](https://github.com/jhipster/generator-jhipster) Yeoman generator developers and for their issues resolved.
+- [Julien Dubois](https://github.com/jdubois) and all [JHipster](https://github.com/jhipster/generator-jhipster) Yeoman generator developers for issues resolved.
-- to DataStax
-- to all developers and software engineers who write and share knowledge.
+- Developers and software engineers for write and share knowledge.

 License
 -------